Eternal Flame Falls

 The Eternal Flame Falls is a small waterfall located in the Shale Creek Preserve, a section of Chestnut Ridge Park in Western New York.
 A small grotto at the waterfall's base emits natural gas, which can be lit to produce a small flame.
 This flame is visible nearly year round, although it can be extinguished and must occasionally be re-lit.

-The Eternal Flame Falls were featured in the book Secret Places by Bruce Kershner and in the book What's Weird on Earth.

 Recent developments

 Once considered an "obscure" attraction in the region, media attention and improvements to the access trail have led to an increased number of visitors.
-The increased popularity of the falls has led to some negative impacts, such as an increase in litter, vandalism, pollution, and impacts on the surrounding terrain by tourists, but also fueled a successful public protest against a plan to clear a nearby forested area to install a disc golf course in 2012.
-However, the disc golf course was installed just through the forest area.
+The increased popularity of the falls has led to some negative impacts, such as an increase in litter, vandalism, pollution, and impacts on the surrounding terrain by tourists.
+In August 2023, the main trail to the Eternal Flame Falls in Orchard Park, New York re-opened after major work, including the addition of 139 box steps bypassing the trickiest part of the Eternal Flame Trail at Chestnut Ridge Park, and some 120 ft of railing along the trail to the creek bed.
+This remains a challenging descent into the stream; extreme caution and proper footwear are suggested.